-When comparing similar items, choose the one with less or more easily recyclable packaging.
-Less packaging is more important than the type of packaging because of the pitiful recycling rates in the U.S. If the packaging is similar in volume, look at the percentage of post-consumer recycled content of the packaging.
-The higher the better!
+- When comparing similar items, choose the one with less or more easily recyclable packaging.
+Less packaging is more important than the type of packaging because of the pitiful recycling rates in the U.S. If the packaging is similar in volume, look at the percentage of post-consumer recycled content.
+The higher, the better!

 Reuse packaging products whenever possible.
 I bring my own containers to restaurants to avoid using single-use to-go items and often clean and store gently used aluminum foil to give it a second life.

 Don't get me wrong.
 Sometimes our stuff needs to be replaced, especially if the repair costs more than the item is worth, or you have an outdated appliance that uses way more energy to operate than a newer model.
 But, a great way to make a difference is to repair items rather than purchasing new ones.
 Here are a few tips to help you get started:

 - Not handy?
 Not a problem!
 The Internet has how-to tutorials on just about anything!